kleb/nasarb/funit/README.txt

 This and other examples come with the funit distribution in the
 <tt>examples</tt> directory.
 There is also an emacs mode in
 the <tt>utils</tt> directory.
-If you installed the funit via Rubygems, these directories can be found in your Rubygems library directory, e.g., <tt>/usr/local/lib/ruby/gems</tt>.
+If you installed funit via Rubygems, these directories can be found in your Rubygems library directory, e.g., <tt>/usr/local/lib/ruby/gems</tt>.

 == REQUIREMENTS:

-* Fortran 90/95/2003 compiler
+* Fortran compiler (and setting FC environment variable to point to it)
-* Ruby with Rubygems package manager
+* Ruby
 * The fortran Rubygem

 == INSTALL: